Summer Academic Grant

 The Summer Academic Grant Program provides support for two consecutive months of work on a research or creative arts project.

 Effective AY2014-15, faculty have four options from which to choose and apply this support: (1) a stipend of up to $10,000 which would be processed as summer salary (taxable income) through the monthly Payroll process; (2) a research award of up to $10,000 deposited into a discretionary research account; (3) up to $5,000 delineated as summer salary (taxable) and $5,000 deposited into a research account; and (4) up to $7,500 in summer salary (taxable) and $2,500 deposited into a research account.
 Faculty are encouraged to request less if project costs do not necessitate the full amount.
-Note: fringe expenditures associated with summer salary will NOT count toward the $10,000 maximum budget.

 The award will be processed at the end of May, 2019.
 Conference travel support is permitted if in combination with research travel.
 If the faculty member is requesting primarily research funds, the budget justification should explain why the faculty member cannot cover the costs using discretionary research funds.
 Should faculty receive other funding for the same project and elect options 1, 3 or 4, the faculty member may combine this support up to two months (2/9ths) of their current academic year salary.
 Following notification of an award, a faculty member can opt to convert summer salary to research costs but not the inverse due to the mandatory application of fringe benefits on salary.
 A new budget and justification will be required before funds can be transferred.